Perspectives on Parenting and

 Unfortunately, this is very hard for some parents for many reasons.
 Even when they are bought in to the clean eating, they may want the process to go faster, sometimes because they cannot afford treatment, but other times because they are too afraid to stay the course; or they are having their own issues with food or weight.

 Then there is the amazing ability of the patient to derail treatment by manipulating her parents.
 Often, once she realizes that the path we are on is going to force her to give up her ED, the patient believes that she has no choice but to sabotage therapy.
 If she panics, this is usually where she throws me (therapy) under the bus.
-If the parents and I are on the same team, it doesn’t work.
+If the parents and I are on the same team, it doesn’t work and therapy continues, usually ending in complete recovery.

 Although I hate getting fired, over the years a pattern has emerged that makes me feel better; the patient often comes back to me as an adult.
 Ironic since it is usually the patient who got me fired by convincing her parents that my approach was “triggering” her.
 What the parents have no way of knowing/accepting is that “getting triggered” pre-dates her treatment with me, as just about everything food related “triggered” her.
 Nonetheless, for the anxious parent in desperate need of an immediate solution, it is a very convincing tactic to use against treatment.

 So I got fired because the patient recognized my skills.
-Effectively, this means that the better I am at what I am doing, the greater the risk of failing?
+Effectively, this means that the better I am at what I do, the greater the risk of failing.
 Yes, but not always and only temporarily in some cases.
 This is the quintessential tortoise and hare story where slow and steady wins the race.
-Although I wouldn’t wish this work on anyone, as it is not for the faint of heart, I cannot imagine doing anything that is as gratifying as helping someone conquer an eating disorder.
+Although I wouldn’t wish this work on anyone, as it is not for the faint of heart, I cannot imagine doing anything that is as gratifying as helping someone conquer an eating disorder and get to the finish line by beating ED.

 More About Emotional Arousal